modesty-star/learngit/readme.txt

-﻿git is a version control systyem git is free software!
+﻿git is a distributed version control systyem git is free software!